Linaro/website/_posts/2015/06/2015-06-16-lhg-one-year-anniversary.markdown

 The Linaro Digital Home Group (LHG) was officially launched on May 29th 2014 and it was a year ago this week the inaugural sprint was held with participation from LHG’s eight founding member companies in Nashua, New Hampshire (June 10-12, 2014).
 Engineers from Linaro and member companies discussed media frameworks targeted at the Comcast RDK and Android, focusing on GStreamer and OpenMAX, and brought demos on company boards showing the performance of their optimized solutions.
 The group collaborated to define the first version of the LHG Way-of-Working (WoW) guidelines and using JIRA cards and associated engineering blueprints to define the work that is targeted for our sprints.
 In addition, the group devised a plan to build up the infrastructure to support development activities which included creation of code repositories, the LHG Wiki site developer document repository, and CI loops to support development builds on member hardware, etc.

-The mission of LHG is to accelerate adoption of the ARM architecture in the digital home (entertainment) segment by working collaboratively on core Linux-based software platforms, delivering media via optimized and secure video frameworks.
+The mission of LHG is to accelerate adoption of the Arm architecture in the digital home (entertainment) segment by working collaboratively on core Linux-based software platforms, delivering media via optimized and secure video frameworks.

 **LHG Resources (Public)**